Why book direct

 Robert (Rabbie) Burns was a 18th Century poet, born on the 25th January 1759 in Alloway, just two miles south of Ayr on the south-west coast of Scotland.
 His parents were tenant farmers and worked hard to ensure their son had a good education.
 The hard labour on the farm didn’t suit Burns.
 He became an avid reader, writing poems and songs, mostly inspired by his romantic relationships.
 Many of his works are still well known today, which leads us to Burns Night!

 Burns Night is known these days as an excuse to “kilt-up” and head to a Ceilidh.
 It’s a celebration of the Immortal Memory of Rabbie Burns, where people gather and enjoy a traditional Scottish menu and toast to the Bard.
 The origins date back to 1801, five years after Burns died, when nine of his friends met for dinner at Burns’ Cottage, to celebrate his life and great works.
 They enjoyed it so much they planned to meet again on Robert Burns’ birthday in January.
 The occasion became well-known in surrounding towns, with small groups of men following the same format, creating Burns Supper Clubs.
 Many are still active today!
 The big boost to the popularity of the Burns Supper came when Sir Walter Scott organised a literary Burns Supper in Edinburgh in 1815 with Hogg the Ettrick Shepherd giving the Immortal Memory.

-Come join us!
-A proper Scottish Burns Night is a celebration unlike anything you’ll experience anywhere else in the world.
+Join us on either Friday 24th January or Saturday 25th January for A proper Scottish Burns Night is a celebration unlike anything you’ll experience anywhere else in the world!
 From the grand bagpiped entrance to the night’s final dram of whisky, it’s the most joyous, unusual and quintessentially Scottish way to spend an evening.